Sunday, June 30, 2019

 Buddha: ~ Do not believe in anything merely on the authority of your teachers and elders.

 You need not become a Guru or a monk to acquire Self-knowledge or Brahma Gnana or Atma Gnana.
 You have not to renounce the world or to leave anything ~ your wife, children, job, responsibilities.
 You do not have to renounce anything!
-The only thing you have to realize the truth, which is beyond the form, time and space by realizing the form, time and space are the product of ignorance.
-When the ignorance vanishes, the unreality of the form, time and space are exposed.
+The only thing you have to realize is the truth, which is beyond form, time, and space by realizing that form, time, and space are the product of ignorance.
+When the ignorance vanishes, the unreality of the form, time, and space are exposed.

 Tripura Rahasya: ~ Second-hand knowledge of the Self-gathered from books or Gurus can never emancipate a man until its truth is rightly investigated and applied; the only direct realization will do that.
 Realize yourself, turning the mind inward.
 (18: 89).

-In the path of wisdom there is no need to follow anyone.
-The one call himself as a Guru and the one who call himself as some Gurus disciple will never be able to cross the threshold of dualistic illusion.
+In the path of wisdom, there is no need to follow anyone.
+The one who calls himself a Guru and the one who calls himself some Gurus disciple will never be able to cross the threshold of dualistic illusion.

 All these experiences as a father, son, Guru, and pupil along with the world in which they all exist were one and the same consciousness appearing differently.
 All these distinctions disappear when one realizes the ultimate truth. : ~ Santthosh Kumaar